Skip to Content

 What Qualifies As a "Significant, Lasting & Unanticipated Change?"

 For child support to be modified, you must typically be able to show that the change has lasted, or is anticipated to last, at least one year or longer.
-The change could require either an increase or decrease in the amount of child support that is currently being paid, but it must warrant at least a 15% difference or $50 per month, depending on which amount is greater.
+The change could require either an increase or a decrease in the amount of child support that is currently being paid, but it must warrant at least a 15% difference or $50 per month, depending on which amount is greater.

 It is also important to understand that proof of a significant change would not give one parent reason to stop paying child support.
-Even though they may intend to request a modification, they must uphold their financial obligations until the court order has been put into effect—if at all.
+Even though they may intend to request a modification, they must uphold their financial obligations until the court order has been put into effect, if at all.

 Some of the most common reasons that people request child support modifications in Florida include:

-• Increase / decrease in one parent's income
+• Increase/decrease in one parent's income

-• Increase / decrease in daycare costs
+• Increase/decrease in daycare costs

-• Increase / decrease in health insurance costs
+• Increase/decrease in health insurance costs

 • One parent becomes permanently disabled